zdeneklapes/bda-cryptocurrencies-project-2/README.md

 npx truffle deploy --network development --reset
 ```

+[//]: # (This command also generates a new contract address.
+Please copy this address and update the `.env.development` file's `NEXT_PUBLIC_CONTRACT_ADDRESS` variable.)
 This command also generates a new contract address.
-Please copy this address and update the `.env.development` file's `NEXT_PUBLIC_CONTRACT_ADDRESS` variable.
+Please copy this address and update the `contractAddress` variable inside `dapp/app/page.tsx` file.

 4. Run the tests: